 As a professional designer myself, I obviously am going to suggest the most professional option — the Adobe Creative Cloud — if you’re going to be doing a lot of design work and you want it to look it’s best.
 If you prefer some free / cheaper options that are more simplified, but also more limiting in what you can design, you could use a service like Canva or PicMonkey.

 Today, I’m going to talk about Adobe InDesign, and all the versatility it has to offer you as a small business owner.
 While InDesign is a robust program and can be overwhelming, once you know the basics, there’s a wide array of things you can design for your business.
+What is Adobe InDesign?
 The main strength of InDesign is designing anything with a lot of text or a lot of pages.
-With that in mind, here’s a huge list of ideas for business-related things you can design using Adobe InDesign:
+With that in mind, here’s a huge list of ideas for business-related things you can create using Adobe InDesign:

 physical collateral / promotions: